 Bari, Trani.
-Bari, capital of Puglia, has an extensive and unspoilt mediaeval quarter beside the sea.
+Bari, capital of Puglia, has an extensive and unspoilt medieval quarter beside the sea.
 The Basilica di S. Nicola, begun in 1087, is not only the first but also the greatest of Puglian Romanesque churches; the episcopal throne here is remarkable.
-Also visit the cathedral (1170) and later mediaeval Angevin castle.
+Also visit the cathedral (1170) and later medieval Angevin castle.
 Back in Trani, visit the magically beautiful Romanesque cathedral on the waterfront.

 Castel del Monte, Barletta.
 Castel del Monte, situated on an isolated peak, is Frederick II’s extraordinarily sophisticated hunting lodge and one of the most intriguing secular buildings of the Middle Ages.
 The castle at Barletta houses a bust of Frederick II.

-Canosa, Melfi, Venosa.
+Canosa, Troia, Venosa.
 Canosa di Puglia has an 11th-century cathedral.
-Continue to the hilltop town of Melfi in Basilicata, which was for a while the main centre of Norman power in Italy.
-The impressive but unfinished Abbazia della SS.
+The cathedral in Troia is influenced by Pisan Romanesque and Arabic art, and houses re-used Roman columns.
+Leave Puglia for Basilicata: the impressive but unfinished Abbazia della SS.
 Trinità at Venosa was built from the 12th-century over an early Christian church.
 Return to Puglia for the final night in Trani.

 Benevento, Salerno.
 Cross the Apennines to Campania.
 Benevento was a strategic Roman colonia, Lombard Duchy and Norman from 1081.
 The Arch of Trajan is one of the finest surviving Roman triumphal arches.
 Sta.
 Sofia has a magnificent 12th-century cloister.
 The seaport of Salerno has an 11th-century cathedral with a fine sculpted portal and a 12th-century ivory altarpiece.
 Overnight in Seiano.

 Sant’Angelo in Formis.
 The Basilica di S. Angelo in Formis has outstanding 11th-century frescoes.
 Fly from Rome to London Heathrow, arriving at c.
 7.15pm.

 Price, per person